Power BI Tutorial

 • Data Catalog: This component allows the user to discover and reuse queries using the Data Catalog.
 Metadata can be facilitated for search functionality.

-What is Dax Function?
+What is DAX Function?

 • Calculated Columns